All Episodes

 It's not been reported yet.

-I've not seen anybody ask yet whether or not that information popped up in the cops' car, whether they knew.
+I've not seen anybody ask yet whether or not that information popped up in the cop's car, whether they knew.

-Um, but he did start resisting arrest, and and that's when things started to escalate.
+In fact, that it was that this arrest outstanding gun warrant existed, But he did start resisting arrest, and that's when things started to escalate.

-And then at the end, oh shit.
+And then at the end, oh, shift, I just shot him.

 And the argument that the police chief was making yesterday that it was an accidental discharge, that she had planned on using the taser, which is why she was warning everybody at close range, that's a danger to everybody that's there.